-How To Remove Your Gel Nail Polish Manicure At Home
+How To Remove Your Gel Nail Polish Manicure At Home - Chatelaine

 Once each nail is mostly polish-free, use the gentler side of a buffing block to smooth out any remaining roughness.
 “The purpose of the buffer is to remove any last little bits that are on your nails and give you a smooth finish,” says Colley.

 Acetone is notoriously drying on both nails and skin, so now is the perfect time to give your hands some TLC.
-“The next step would be to use a cuticle oil [on and around the nails],” suggests Colley.
+“The next step would be to use a cuticle oil [on],” suggests Colley.
 If you don’t have cuticle oil at home, she recommends using coconut oil or a few drops of your favourite face oil to keep your tips moisturized.

 Whether you decide to give your nails a polish break or jump straight into a colourful at-home mani, Colley says moisture is the key to strong, healthy nails.
 “A lot of our clients use cuticle oil every night as a way of extending their manicure.
 It creates a flexibility between the nail and the polish,” she continues.
 “Adding hydration and moisture to your nails and skin is one of the best things you can do.”